Xiongmao11132/The-Odds-information-is-more-important-than-we-know-on-Football-Match-prediction/README.md

 <br />
 <p align="center">
-  <h1 align="center">Exploiting the Potential of Odds Information on Football Match Prediction</h1>
+  <h1 align="center">The Odds information is more important than we know on Football Match prediction</h1>
   <p align="center">
     <br />
     <strong>Zhiyang Xiong</strong></a>